-This engaging, copyrighted curriculum is appropriate in some form for children ages 2-9.
-Although varying in emphasis depending on the students, the following six elements of Early Music Awareness™ take some form in every class:
+This engaging, copyrighted curriculum is appropriate in some form for children ages 2 and up.
+Although varying in emphasis depending on the students (or grades, if in elementary school), the following six elements of Early Music Awareness™ take some form in every class:

 - Music Theory: taught in a developmentally appropriate manner, in a large visual format.

 - Singing: age and pitch appropriate, wholesome songs taught with gesture choreography or rhythmic instrument accompaniment.

 - Rhythmic Memory: auditory retention development through clapping and drum games.

 - Instrument Awareness: various ethnic and symphonic instruments are demonstrated and provided for hands on learning.

 - Solfège: "do-re-mi" learning develops pitch and interval recognition.

 - Movement: Large and small motor rhythmic responses to music.